 It also features the all-new CableReady routing system that allows you to store run cables through different sections of the bag, perfect for keeping your smartphone or laptop topped up while on the go.

 Our only criticism?
 While there is plenty of storage, we found that the openings were a little tight for our liking, making peering into the contents of the bag a slightly awkward process.
 It's a similar story with the front pockets, meaning you'll be relying more on your sense of touch than sight when fishing for your iPhone cable or headphones.

-Simply called 'The Backpack', this isn't an overly complicated rucksack with more pockets than you can remember.
+First up is 'The Backpack', which isn't an overly complicated rucksack with more pockets than you can remember.
 Instead it's simple and effective with just a pocket on the front and a small one inside.
 You also get side pockets for items like a water bottle.

 Inside is an 18L main compartment with a drawstring closure.
 You can fit up to a 15in laptop in the protected section at the back, where a leather strap with two settings keeps things in place.

-It might not be the most 'techy' laptop bag around with USB ports and the like but it's certainly the one to opt for when it comes to style and quality.
-We love the little details including a mountain range in the stitching and three sets of magnets for the lid.
+These might not be the most 'techy' laptop bag around with USB ports and the like but it's certainly the one to opt for when it comes to style and quality.
+We love the little details including a mountain range in the stitching and three sets of magnets for the lid on The Backpack.